GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 The Envizi API is built on top of Envizi's existing reporting framework.
 A selective list of Envizi reports can be exposed as APIs after going through a certification and validation process.
 With the Envizi API, users are able to get data in a pre-defined tabular report format which allows for further BI analysis and manipulation in the client tool.

-Techically, Envizi API is a Web Service API which employs RESTful architecture and returns data in JSON format.
+Technically, Envizi API is a Web Service API which employs RESTful architecture and returns data in JSON format.

 Using the APIs you can able to do the following.
 - Retrieve report names